AGSQ11/ngx_http_webp_module/README.md

 - Ensure NGINX has read permissions for source images and write permissions for the cache directory.
 - Check NGINX error logs for any module-specific issues.
 - Verify that all required libraries are correctly installed and linked.
+- If you're having issues with JPEG XL support, ensure that libjxl is correctly installed and linked, or consider compiling without JPEG XL support.

 ## Contributing